Technology That Prevents Vendor Fraud

 Payment Processing Systems

-Modern payment processing systems offer enhanced security features:
+Modern payment processing systems offer enhanced security features.
+Some examples of this are:

 • Segregation of Duties: These systems allow for the separation of duties related to payment initiation, approval, and disbursement, reducing the risk of internal fraud.